grpc/grpc.github.io/docs/tutorials/basic/csharp.md

-Our first step (as you'll know from the [Overview](/docs/index.html)) is to define the gRPC *service* and the method *request* and *response* types using [protocol buffers] (https://developers.google.com/protocol-buffers/docs/overview).
+Our first step (as you'll know from the [Overview](/docs/index.html)) is to define the gRPC *service* and the method *request* and *response* types using [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
 You can see the complete .proto file in [`examples/protos/route_guide.proto`](https://github.com/grpc/grpc/blob/
 {{ site.data.config.grpc_release_branch }}/examples/protos/route_guide.proto).